UtherII/utherii.github.io/README.md

 ### What:
  - Introduce a tree view of the documentation entries in the sidebar
 ### Why:
  - The sidebar content is currently disturbing.
-It is sometimes related to the current level, while it is sometimes related to the higher level.
+It mix content from the current item and sometimes content from the higher level.
  - A tree seem natural to represent the module hierarchy.
  - Allow to navigate quickly in the tree without charging all intermediate level pages.
- - The items that do not belong to the crate like keyword, primitives or additional doc(see `Integrate other documentation`) are clearly displayed outside of the module tree at the top level.
 ### Details:
- - The currently displayed item is highlighted.
+ - The crate module is displayed at top level along with other items that does not actually belong the the crate hierarchy like keywords, primitives, related crates or additional documentation (see `Integrate additional documentation`).
- - At page load, the path to the currently displayed item is unfold, but you should be able to unfold the nodes manually.
+ - The path to the current item is unfold by default.
- - The elements stick at the top when scrolling.
+ - The current item is highlighted.
+ - While scrolling the tree, the last element of each level of the tree is stuck at the top.
 ### Questions:
  - Does we include the sub-items (variants, fields, implemented items, ...) in the tree too (as the current doc display them on sidebar), since it would be redundant with the summary (see `Summary: Table`)
- - Do we preload the whole tree (may be heavy, especially if we include sub-items), or do we load the tree content on deman (need JavaScript).
+ - Do we preload the whole tree (may be heavy, especially if we include sub-items), or do we load the tree content on demand (JavaScript required).
- - Witch symbols should we use for the tree elements?
-In my prototype, for item below the module level, I used initials ('s' for struct, 'e' for enum, ...) with the distinct colors.
-They where supposed to be just placeholders but it is more clear than any alternative symbols I tried.
+ - Can we find better icons ?
+In my prototype, for items below the module level, I used initials ('s' for struct, 'e' for enum, ...) with the same color code than the current documentation.
+They where supposed to be placeholders, but it is more clear than any alternative icon I tried.
 ### What's in the prototype:
  - The prototype has a functional sidebar tree, except for 'The book' entry.

-# Integrate other documentations
+# Integrate additional documentations
 ### What:
  - Integrate documentations that are currently provided separately, like the "Rust Book" for the rust official documentation, guides for framework documentation, ...
  - Attributes in the crate would define the path to documents to integrate and it's name and location on the documentation tree, for example `#![doc(mdbook="../book", entry="Learning/The Book")]`.
 Exact syntax TBD.